Anon-Planet/thgtoa/guide.md

 # Appendix X: Using Tor bridges in hostile environments

-Recently, the Tor Project has made it incredibly simple to access Bridges with **Connection Assist**, and it is now automatically done in hostile or censored regions.
-Simply open the Tor Browser and the connection will be configured based on your needs on any hostile network.
-Previously, we had a list of options below this paragraph which were necessary to enable and configure bridges, but now this is done automatically using [moat](https://support.torproject.org/glossary/moat/).

 In some environments, your ISPs might be trying to prevent you from accessing Tor.
 Or accessing Tor openly might be a safety risk.

 In those cases, it might be necessary to use Tor bridges to connect to the Tor network (see Tor Documentation <https://2019.www.torproject.org/docs/bridges> <sup>[[Archive.org]][244]</sup> and Whonix Documentation <https://www.whonix.org/wiki/Bridges> <sup>[[Archive.org]][337]</sup>).

 Bridges are special Tor entry nodes that are not listed on the Tor public directory.
 Some of those are running on people running the Snowflake Browser extension[^520] while others are running on various servers around the world.
 Most of those bridges are running some type of obfuscation method called obfs4[^521].

+*Only available for Desktop Tor users: Recently, the Tor Project has made it incredibly simple to access Bridges with **Connection Assist**, and it is now automatically done in hostile or censored regions.
+Simply open the Tor Browser and the connection will be configured based on your needs on any hostile network.
+Previously, we had a list of options below this paragraph which were necessary to enable and configure bridges, but now that this is done automatically using [moat](https://support.torproject.org/glossary/moat/).* <sup>[[Archive.org]][1387]</sup>

 Here is the definition from the Tor Browser Manual[^522]: "obfs4 makes Tor traffic look random and prevents censors from finding bridges by Internet scanning. obfs4 bridges are less likely to be blocked than its predecessor, obfs3 bridges".